aws/aws-cli/awscli/examples/healthlake/tag-resource.rst

 This command produces no output.

-For more information, see 'Adding a tag to a Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/add-a-tag.html>'__ in the *Amazon HealthLake Developer Guide.*.
+For more information, see 'Adding a tag to a Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/add-a-tag.html>'__ in the *AWS HealthLake Developer Guide.*.